 When theses and dissertations were submitted on paper, one of the paper copies was returned to your department for their records.
 With ETDs, departments no longer receive a paper copy from OGS.
 If your department would still like to receive a paper copy, those arrangements need to be made directly between you and your department.
-Of course, once your ETD has been published by ProQuest/UMI, your department can access a full text pdf of your ETD through the PSU Library's subscription to the Dissertations & Theses database.
+Of course, once your ETD has been published by UMI/ProQuest, your department can access a full text pdf of your ETD through the PSU Library's subscription to the Dissertations & Theses database.
 A copy will also be available through PSU's Digital Repository, PDXScholar.
 If you have questions about what it means to have your work in PDXScholar, please contact Karen Bjork in the PSU Library at firstname.lastname@example.org.

 Who should I contact if I'm having problems with the UMI ETD Administrator site?

 Technical Support for the UMI ETD Administrator is available here.
 Our staff and students have had uniformly positive results from their tech support team.
 Also, be sure to visit their helpful FAQs here.

 Why do I have to pay $95 to UMI/ProQuest for open access?

 The UMI/ProQuest Traditional Publishing option allows for the payment of royalties, both to you as the author and to ProQuest.
 No royalties are paid for open access, so the additional fee is to offset ProQuest's administrative costs for providing open access.
 Your ETD will be open access in PDXScholar and discoverable by web search engines.

 A Creative Commons license provides a standardized way for you to communicate to the public how others can share and use your work.
 If you choose to add a Creative Commons license to your ETD, add the appropriate text and image to the Copyright Notice Page, double spaced below the copyright notice.
 For more information about Creative Commons, visit their web page here.